LWGO/LWGO.github.io/_posts/2017-03-20-Notifications.md

 ---

 Group chat (or constant email checking) is a productivity killer.
 But as a PM, I still have to be somewhat responsive to keep my job.
-How should you balance the two?
+How to balance the two?

 This post outlines my personal approach to dealing with email and slack notifications.
 Maybe it’ll be helpful for you as well.